iopipe/iopipe-newrelic-migration-faq/README.md

 If you’re currently using IOpipe to monitor and debug your AWS Lambda applications, our goal is to make the transition to New Relic Serverless as simple and efficient as possible.

-We’ve built a New Relic Lambda Layer with auto-instrumented observability with install instructions below [jumplink to section].
+We've built a New Relic Lambda Layer with auto-instrumented observability with install instructions below [jumplink to section].

 In addition, we’re providing a free trial of New Relic Serverless and extensive support through our Community [Slack](https://iopipe.now.sh/).